dojo/widgets/README.md

 - All widgets support accessibility (`a11y`) out of the box.

 - All widgets are fully themeable.
-Example themes are available in the [@dojo/themes](https://github.com/dojo/themes) repo.
+Example themes are available in the [@dojo/themes](https://github.com/dojo/themes) repository.

 - All widgets support internationalization (`i18n`)